-The members of staff responsible for data protection within the School are Sarah Bunce (Headteacher) and Samantha Tovey (School Business Manager).
-However all staff must treat all pupil (or other relevant) information in a confidential manner and follow the guidelines set out in this document.
+The members of staff responsible for data protection within the School are the Headteacher and the School Business Manager.
+However, all staff must treat all pupil (or other relevant) information in a confidential manner and follow the guidelines set out in this document.

 We have appointed Gloucestershire County Council as our Data Protection officer.
 They can be contacted on 01452 583619 or schooldpo@gloucestershire.gov.uk